where I can see my house from here so we are

 1993–95

-I learned in 1991 that the Mbone had been invented, making it possible to transmit "real-time" video and audio over the Internet.
-A networked metaphor would seem to offer a new genre of complexity - were it not for the fact that "here" and "there", "I" and "you" and "mine" and "yours" have always been bones in the skeleton of our sense-selves and in our ideologies.
-I found myself thinking: "Maybe creating a telematic videoconference among three ventriloquist dolls would be enough to ask the guest ventriloquists if having a voice, having a 'body' in this tele-space, could create new ground for discovering the metaphors of long-distance impersonation? ..."
+I learned in 1991 that the Mbone had been invented, making it possible to transmit real-time video and audio over the Internet.
+A networked metaphor would seem to offer a new genre of complexity – were it not for the fact that here and there, I and you and mine and yours have always been bones in the skeleton of our sense-selves and in our ideologies.

 In one exhibition there is a constructed labyrinth.
 The walls are mirrored.
 Inside of this space, there are three robot-puppet ventriloquist dolls.
-In three other locations are darkened spaces, each with a place to sit, a small table upon which sits a special controller-interface (an attaché case containing a joystick and a microphone), and upon the facing wall a large projected video image showing their robot's vision, effectively, computer controlled "video-telephones."
+In three other locations are darkened spaces, each with a seat, a small table upon which sits a controller-interface (an attaché case containing a joystick and a microphone), and on the facing wall a projected video image showing the robot's vision.

 exhibition history: